-There can be a lot of gray area about the differences between a Product Manager and Program Manager depending on each individual company.
+There can be a lot of gray areas about the differences between a Product Manager vs Program Manager depending on each individual company.
 Nevertheless, there are some key differences between both roles.

 Product Managers focus more on what product to build and why.
 They own the product and are responsible for the success and failure of the product.
-Some of their responsibilities include:
+Product management is the process of strategically guiding a company’s product growth, market launch, and ongoing support and enhancement.
+They are in charge of one or more of a company’s products from the moment the idea for that product is formulated until the end of its lifecycle.

 - Setting the strategy and vision of the product to align with business and user goals

 - Requirements evaluation

 - Stakeholder management